RakeshNKundar/multi-agent-streaming-system-with-confluent/README.md

 7. Try It Yourself ✏️:
     1. How would you change the prompt to include the SQL agent for being called?
     2. What metadata is required for the scheduler agent?
-    3. Publish one more query containing “schedule a 1:1 with my manager”, which agents will be invoked now?
+    3. Publish one more query containing “schedule a 1:1 with my manager <your email> ”, which agents will be invoked now?

 ## Task 2: Setup the Workflow distribution
 Now that the Orchestrator Agent is up and running, it's time to activate the specialized agents that perform actual tasks.🧩 Concept Recap